40 Productive Things to do When Bored

 14. Clean Your Car

-Next up on the list of productive things to do when bored is cleaning your car.
+Cleaning your car is next up on the list of productive things to do when bored.
 This includes washing it and cleaning the inside of it.
-Also, take some time to clean the trunk out too.
+Also, take some time to clean the trunk out, too.

 15. Learn a New Language

-You can learn a new language if you find yourself running out of things to do.
-Check out a site, Duolingo, or YouTube to get started.
+You can learn a new language if you need more things to do.
+Check out a site, Duolingoor YouTube to get started.

 16. Walk Around Your Neighborhood